yespiggy/tp/docs/UserGuide.md

 - Adds a note to the startup at the specified `INDEX`.
 The index refers to the index number shown in the displayed startup list.
 The index **must be a positive integer** 1, 2, 3, …​
 - The `NOTE` field must be provided and cannot be empty.
+- There was no limit set to the length of the note, but it is 2,147,483,647 characters theoretically!
+- The was also no limit set to the number of notes, so the likely limit is 2,147,483,647 Notes or the memory of your system, whichever comes first!
+- Duplicate notes are allowed!
+This is to give users freedom to decide how you'd like to organise and use the notes section.
+- We understand that you might want to have a number to know the index of the note you're looking at.
+This feature is currently a work in progress and will be dropped soon too!

 Examples:
 - `addnote 1 Secured Series A funding` Adds a note about securing Series A funding to the 1st startup.